jamesmontemagno/MediaPlugin/README.md

+## Update Novemeber 2020

+[Xamarin.Essentials](https://github.com/xamarin/essentials?WT.mc_id=docs-github-jamont) 1.6 introduced official support for [picking/taking photos and videos](https://docs.microsoft.com/xamarin/essentials/media-picker?WT.mc_id=docs-github-jamont) with the new Media Picker API.

+This library has a lot of legacy code that is extremely hard to maintain and update to support the latest OSes without a major re-write.
+I will officially be archiving this library in December 2020 unless anyone from the community wants to adopt the project.

 ## Media Plugin for Xamarin and Windows

 Simple cross platform plugin to take photos and video or pick them from a gallery from shared code.